 Initially published in 1998, the Sylff Operation Manual is regularly revised to reflect the changing needs of Sylff program operations.
 The Manual was most recently revised in July 2016.
 The latest update is intended to enable Sylff steering committee members to better deal with the current financial situation by expanding investment options.

-In the light of the ongoing low interest rates and financial uncertainty, the Tokyo Foundation and the Nippon Foundation jointly launched a new financial scheme in 2014.
+In the light of the ongoing low interest rates and financial uncertainty, the Tokyo Foundation for Policy Research and the Nippon Foundation jointly launched a new financial scheme in 2014.
 The new scheme was developed as an alternative to the conventional Sylff program, freeing participating institutions of their fund-management responsibilities and enabling them to focus on working with fellows.
-The Tokyo Foundation provides up to US$50,000 in fellowships each year to outstanding students at each participating institution.
+The Tokyo Foundation for Policy Research provides up to US$50,000 in fellowships each year to outstanding students at each participating institution.

 Administrators meetings have thus far been convened in May 1997 (Vancouver, Canada), November 1997 (Barcelona, Spain), November 1998 (Uppsala, Sweden), May 2000 (San Diego, USA), December 2002 (Tokyo, Japan), December 2005 (Manila, Philippines), January 2007 (Copenhagen, Denmark), November 2010 (Beppu, Japan), and December 2014 (Tokyo).
-These meetings enable Sylff administrators and Tokyo Foundation program officers to discuss a range of issues concerning program operations, Sylff fund
+These meetings enable Sylff administrators and the Sylff Association Secretariat to discuss a range of issues concerning program operations, Sylff fund